npmcdn-to-unpkg-bot/Dynatrace_Postcode_Custom_Maps_Example/README.md

 This uses open source postcode lookups from postcodes.io, OpenStreetMap and leaflet.js to provide the mapping.

 ## Usage
 - The JAR file waits for a user to enter a postcode.
 Instrument the JAR with AppMon and create an argument sensor on the `submitPostcode` method.
+This is only necessary to drive the demo system.
+In the real world the data would be provided from an in-purepath sensor.
 - Create a Business Transaction which splits by the argument value and add this to a dashboard (see: `PostcodeDashboard.dashboard.xml`). - Create a new dashboard (this is the one you'll actually use.
 See: `Postcode Visual Dashboard.dashboard.xml`).
 - Deploy the WAR file to your favourite Java app server (JBoss / Tomcat / Resin).